andrewebling/john-lewis-dishwashers/Readme.md

 # Testing

 * I used a combination of using a temporarily invalid API key and Charles Proxy to re-write responses to check the app's behaviour of server errors etc.
+* I verified that online/offline behaviour worked as desired, relying on the Alamofire implementation.

 # Credits & Libraries Used